ruby-hacking-guide/ruby-hacking-guide.github.com/spec.md

 end
 ```

-@yield@ calls the block.
+`yield` calls the block.
 At this point control is passed to the block,
 when the execution of the block finishes it returns back to the same
 location.
 Think about it like a characteristic function call.
 When the
 present method does not have a block a runtime error will occur.